Investing Real Estate Investing

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Your home is probably the biggest purchase you’ll ever make, and it’s a good idea to ensure you’re ready to take the plunge.
+Your home is probably the biggest purchase you’ll ever make, so it’s a good idea to ensure you’re ready to make the move.

-But here’s the good news — you might be more financially ready for homeownership than you think.
+But here’s the good news — you might be more financially prepared for homeownership than you think, and here are some clear signs of it.

 You have an emergency fund